22 June 2013 | 5 comments

 Cucumbers, daikon, radish, beets, turnips, onions, cabbage, eggplant, squash, carrot.

-- Transfer to a steralised 2 litre glass jar, use your fist to firmly pack them down tight as you go
+- Transfer to a steralised 2 litre glass jar, use your fist to firmly pack it down tight as you go.
+You should be pressing so firm that the brine is released and covers the vegetables.

 - Store in the fridge once desired taste is reached, and to slow the fermentation process right down